Seesaw neutrino dark matter by freeze-out: Seesaw-Froggatt-Nielsen models for sterile neutrino dark matter

-We extend the SM by the following elements: \begin{itemize} \item three right-handed Majorana neutrinos, $N_{1,2,3}$, \item a scalar field, the FN flavon $\Theta$, \item a $U(1)_\mathrm{FN}$ global symmetry. \end{itemize} The only additional terms for the Lagrangian are (besides the kinetic terms for the flavon and sterile neutrinos) the Majorana mass term and the neutrino Yukawa term, both of which include the flavon.
+In this work we want to claim that, within a setting of dynamical Yukawa couplings, RH neutrinos involved in the type I seesaw mechanism may constitute the dark matter density and be produced by freeze-out from the thermal bath.
+To investigate this idea, we propose the following toy-model realization: consider a type I seesaw extension to the SM embedded in a FN model and add to it an additional global symmetry (e.g. $U(1)$ or $Z_2$) under which a new scalar field $\Sigma$ is charged.
+As we will see, the key concept is the dynamical suppression of the Yukawa coupling and Majorana mass, which is realized by the breaking of the new global symmetry induced the vev of the $\Sigma$ field.
+The SM is extended by the following elements: \begin{itemize} \item three right-handed Majorana neutrinos, $N_{1,2,3}$, \item a scalar field, the FN flavon $\Theta$, and a global $U(1)_\mathrm{FN}$ flavour symmetry (the UV complete theory contains the FN messengers). \item a scalar field $\Sigma$, and a global $U(1)_\Sigma$ symmetry \end{itemize} Apart from kinetic terms and the scalar potential, which we will discuss in detail shortly, the only additional terms for the Lagrangian are the Majorana mass term and the neutrino Yukawa term, both of which include the flavon.
 One of the sterile neutrinos will play the role of the dark matter particle (denoted simply by $N$ from now on) while the other two could be responsible for generating the masses of active SM neutrinos and could also be involved in leptogenesis.
 From this point forward we will consider only one lepton generation, as this is all that is relevant for DM production.
 This is the case because, as we will see, DM production will be driven solely by the Yukawa term and we can always switch to a basis in which the Yukawa matrix is diagonal.
 In this basis the DM neutrino $N$ couples only to one lepton doublet, which we take as the first generation doublet.
 We assign the $U(1)_\mathrm{FN}$ charges as in \autoref{tab:FNcharges}.

 The relevant part of the $U(1)_\mathrm{FN}$ symmetric Lagrangian is